zilishen/documentation/content/nginx/admin-guide/load-balancer/tcp-udp-load-balancer.md

 [Load balancing](https://www.nginx.com/solutions/load-balancing/) refers to efficiently distributing network traffic across multiple backend servers.

-In F5 NGINX Plus <a href="../../../releases/#r5">Release 5</a> and later, NGINX Plus can proxy and load balance Transmission Control Protocol) (TCP) traffic.
+In F5 NGINX Plus [R5]({{< ref "nginx/releases.md#r5" >}}) and later, NGINX Plus can proxy and load balance Transmission Control Protocol) (TCP) traffic.
 TCP is the protocol for many popular applications and services, such as LDAP, MySQL, and RTMP.

-In NGINX Plus <a href="../../../releases/#r9">Release 9</a> and later, NGINX Plus can proxy and load balance UDP traffic.
+In NGINX Plus [R9]({{< ref "nginx/releases.md#r9" >}}) and later, NGINX Plus can proxy and load balance UDP traffic.
 UDP (User Datagram Protocol) is the protocol for many popular non-transactional applications, such as DNS, syslog, and RADIUS.

 To load balance HTTP traffic, refer to the [HTTP Load Balancing]({{< ref "http-load-balancer.md" >}}) article.